Free worldwide shipping

 High mTOR vs. Low mTOR: What Really Changes?

 When mTOR stays high all the time, cells are locked into growth and storage mode.
-That might sound good, but in the long run it fuels chronic inflammation, insulin resistance, and faster aging.
+That might sound good, but in the long run it fuels chronic inflammation, insulin resistance, and faster aging—making rapamycin and insulin resistance an important area of interest for researchers.
+This connection becomes clearer when reading about rapamycin’s insulin effects or its metabolic impact.

 But when rapamycin helps bring mTOR into balance, the picture changes dramatically.
 Cells switch into repair mode, inflammation goes down, insulin sensitivity improves, and the pace of aging noticeably slows.